david-t-martel/wezterm/docs/developer-tooling.md

 - Try enabling `EXTRACT_PRIVATE = YES` temporarily (not recommended for publication).

 ---
 This document will evolve; contributions welcome.
+If you reintroduce heavier CI stages, please update this section to reflect the new remote/local split.